-I have been talking about this recipe here on the blog all year.
+This is the one dish I was always afraid to attempt.
 Why?
-Because it taught me, a woman born and raised in South Louisiana, how to make gumbo.
-The one dish I was always afraid to attempt.
+Because it’s a staple in Louisiana and everyone who eats it will critique it.
 I have posted previously about Hubby’s cooking prowess and how he is a fan of Food Network‘s Alton Brown.
 Hubby shared Alton Brown’s recipe for seafood gumbo with me a few years ago and I rigged it.

 This recipe is simple and produces a fantastic outcomme.
 How do I know?
 Because the best cook that I know ate mine and said so…my maternal grandmother!

 - 8 fluid ounces vegetable oil